 Heuer 1550 Bundeswehr

 Yes, one of Sinn’s most iconic contributions to watch history was a Heuer.
 Originally made for the Bundeswehr, the German armed forces, the 1550 Bund featured a case made by Sinn.
 Sinn eventually took over the contract for servicing these watches in the 1980s, and so some can be found with newer Sinn-branded replacement dials.
-This arrangement eventually led to the Sinn 156, a continuation of the classic Bund chronograph.
+This arrangement eventually led to the Sinn 156, a continuation of the classic Bund chronograph, and later the 158.

 The Omega Speedmaster isn’t the only space chronograph.
 In 1985, German astronaut Reinhard Furrer went out and purchased a PVD 140 chronograph then wore it on the Spacelab D1 mission where it is said to have performed flawlessly.
-The watch featured a massive PVD-coated case and a Lamina 5100, considered one of the most durable chronograph movements ever made.
+The watch featured a massive PVD-coated case and a Lemania 5100, considered one of the most durable chronograph movements ever made.
 Today the watch is still made but features a modified Valjoux 7750 as well as a stainless steel case hardened through the brand’s Tegiment technology.

 The 144 might be Sinn’s most recognizable design, produced, mostly unchanged, for decades.
 While the watch’s shrouded lug case design and info-packed dial make it stand out, the 144 is notable for helping launch another brand: Bell & Ross.
 During the early 1990s, Sinn produced watches to sell under the Bell & Ross name while the burgeoning watchmaker worked on its own original designs.
 The rebranded 144 GMT was one of those early watches that helped bring Bell & Ross into the mainstream.

 Sinn EZM 1

 In 1997, Sinn debuted one of its ultimate cult hits: the EZM 1.1 Mission Timer.
 Designed for the German military and first adopted by the Zentrale Unterstützungsgruppe Zoll (think of them as Germany’s SWAT), it featured a novel chronograph configuration where the subdials were axed in favor of chronograph seconds and minutes hand displayed on the main dial along with the running time, aiding in legibility.
 The watch was powered by a modified Lemania 5100 that was housed in a lightweight titanium case.
 Just last year, Sinn reissued this watch for its 20th anniversary.